 Fitz Roy is the most popular hike in El Chalten.
 This hike brings you to Laguna de Los Tres, where you get to see Mount Fitz and the clear blue lake.

-Remember to go further up the small hill on the left of the lake.
+Many people assume the lake shore is the “end”.
+Do not miss the small hill on the left of the lake!
 From there, you get to see both Laguna de Los Tres, Laguna Suica, and the Fitz Roy all in the same frame.

-The route is scenic all along the way and is well worth it.
+The route is scenic all the way and well worth the trek.
 It can look drastically different on a rainy and sunny day.
 A big pool of snow can be there one day, and two days later, it’s dirt track again.
-Each of the varying landscapes has its charms.
+Each of the varying landscapes has its charms.ย

 Round Trip: 15.5 miles/25km | Time: 8.5h